-89 Paragraph 35 of the 2008 Regulations (E&W); Regulation 10(6) of the 2006 Regulations (Scotland) (as amended); and similar powers are included in the 2008 Act (NI).
+Paragraph 35 of the Charities (Accounts and Reports) Regulations 2008 (as amended); Regulation 10(6) of the Charities Accounts (Scotland) Regulations 2006 (as amended); and similar powers are included in the 2008 Act (NI).

-attention of the trustees and to send a copy of the auditor's statement to the charity regulator.
+to the attention of the trustees and to send a copy of the auditor's statement, where there are such circumstances, to the charity regulator.